OpenChemistry/oc-web-components/README.md

 done;
 ```

-Consume the linked packages in the mongochemclient
+Consume the linked packages in the mongochemclient:
 ```bash
 # From the mongochemclient root directory